garuda-linux/infrastructure-nix/docs/src/nixos-containers/postgres.md

 ## General

 This container houses our Postgres database.
-Multiple servces access it:
+Multiple services access it:

 - Lemmy
 - Mastodon